MySQL Point-in-Time Backup & Recovery Guide

 binlog_expire_logs_seconds = 604800

-The server-id must be unique across all MySQL servers in a replication setup.
-For a single standalone server, setting it to 1 is appropriate.
-The max_binlog_size controls when MySQL rotates to a new binary log file.
-The binlog_expire_logs_seconds setting controls how long binary logs are retained before they are automatically removed.
-Setting this to 604800 keeps seven days of binary logs, which covers most recovery scenarios.
+The server-id value must be unique across all MySQL servers in a replication topology.
+For a standalone server, setting it to 1 is appropriate and common.
+The max_binlog_size controls when MySQL rotates to a new binary log file, similar to how a log rotation utility works.

 sudo systemctl restart mysql